back

 As we mentioned earlier, it is possible to take out multiple personal loans at the same time.
 There can be a lot of reasons that someone may want to take out a second personal loan or multiple personal loans.

-Having more than one active personal loan will affect your credit score.
-Most likely, it will drop for a while.
-This may be for a few reasons including increasing your debt to income ratio and a credit check.
-But then, when you build up a good payment history with your new loan through on time payments, you may see that number bounce back on your credit report.
+Having more than one active personal loan can affect your credit score.
+Most likely, your credit score will drop for a while.
+This may be for a few reasons, including increasing your debt-to-income ratio and a credit check.
+But then, when you build up a good payment history with your new loan through on-time payments, you may see that number bounce back on your credit report.
 However, the opposite can hurt your scores further.

-Having multiple personal loans means having more personal loan payments.
+Having multiple personal loans means having more payments.
 And if there comes the point where you can’t pay those loans back, you may see them go into default.
 That loan can also be hit with fees and penalties that will leave you responsible for much more money than you borrowed.
-To avoid default there are several strategies.
+To avoid default, there are several strategies.
 Strategies for successful loan repayment can include:

-After asking yourself how many personal loans you can have and considering the best methods for loans, you may realize that a personal loan may not be the best option for you.
-But, that decision doesn’t erase your financial need.
+After asking yourself how many personal loans you can have and considering the best methods for loans, you may realize that one of these options may not be the best option for you.
+But that decision doesn’t erase your financial need.
 So, if you don’t want to take out an additional personal loan, here are some alternatives:

 If you’re looking to make some cash, It may be time to start getting your garage sale organized.
 Selling your old and unwanted stuff is one of the most profitable ways to make money.
 In addition, sellers who keep up with current financial trends can enjoy some of the highest-earning garage sales.